emiralpduman/ShoppingApp/README.md

 <h3 align="center">Shopping App</h3>

   <p align="center">
-    Shopping app lets you gets you to a shopping experience.
+    Shopping app gets you to a shopping experience.
 You can explore through various products, get details and if you like them, why not adding to your cart?
 Rest is placing your order and waiting for the stuff that you have just ordered!
     <br />
     <a href="https://github.com/emiralpduman/ShoppingApp/tree/main/Shopping%20App"><strong>Explore the docs »</strong></a>
     <br />